Biki-das/Custom-React-Native/README.md

 - **Stacked Cards**: Cards that stack and animate smoothly.
 - **Menu Transition**: A menu that transitions with a unique animation.
-- **Custom Carousel**: A carousel component with custom animations.
 - **Custom Section List**: An animated section list for better user engagement.
 - **Smart Room Control**: Animations for a smart room control app.
 - **TodoCheckList**: Animations for checking Todos.s